feniljain/knowledge-base/networking/webrtc/README.md

 - ICE connected or not: https://blog.mozilla.org/webrtc/ice-disconnected-not/
 - State of Open Source WebRTC Projects Aug 2022: https://bloggeek.me/state-of-webrtc-open-source-projects/
 - Did I choose the right WebRTC stack?: https://webrtc-developers.com/did-i-choose-the-right-webrtc-stack/
+- The WebRTC Story - Part I: https://webrtc-developers.com/the-webrtc-story-part-i/
+- WebRTC Simulcast: What It Is and How It Works: https://www.wowza.com/blog/webrtc-simulcast-what-it-is-and-how-it-works
+- Video API, CPaaS, programmability and WebRTC: https://bloggeek.me/video-api-cpaas-programmability-webrtc/
+- WebRTC simulcast and ABR – two sides of the same coin: https://bloggeek.me/webrtc-simulcast-and-abr-two-sides-of-the-same-coin/
+- Different types of latency measurements in WebRTC: http://www.rtcbits.com/2022/10/different-types-of-latency-measurements.html
+- WebRTC is the most secure VoIP protocol: https://bloggeek.me/webrtc-is-the-most-secure-voip-protocol/
+- A new Pure Go implementation of the Opus Codec: https://pion.ly/blog/pion-opus/
+- Post-Peak WebRTC Developer Trends: An Open Source Analysis (has links to some nice repos in the article): https://webrtchacks.com/webrtc-developer-trends-2022/

 ### Tutorials: